 Deborah retired from the Houston Symphony after 27 years in the violin section.

-Since we're all practicing safe social distancing, we have decided to bring our May Speaker to you virtually through the Zoom online meeting platform!
+Since we're still practicing safe social distancing, we will bring our April Speaker to you virtually through the Zoom online meeting platform!
 You must register for this presentation in order to attend.
 You may do so by using the link below:

 Please watch your email, as you should also receive an email inviting you attend.
 The email will include any up to date changes (if any) on meeting times etc. You may also register using the link in the email, however it is only necessary to register once.

 We'll have the online chat feature available to us during the talk, and once the presentation is over, we can open up the audio lines for more questions.
 I'm excited that this we're able to get together in this fashion, and I hope you can join us then.
 We hope to see you online with us on Friday evening April 2nd !